 - Best Adobe Photoshop Forums – Top 15

-- Programming Forums, Message Boards & Online Communities for Programmers and Software Developers
+- Programming Forums, Message Boards & Online Communities for Software Developers

 - Best Forums for Hackers

 - Robotics Forums, Message Boards & Online Communities – Top 15

 - Forums for Students – HighSchool, Undergrad & Grad School Forums, Message Boards and Online Communities

 - Best Websites for Students and Their Studies

 - Best & Most Popular Forums, Message Boards & Online Communities – Top 30